Why Do My Leaves Have Holes

 Start with visible symptom patterns first, then move to causes.
 Symptoms can overlap, so check what you can observe before changing your routine.

-Holes In New Leaves
+Ragged Holes On New Leaves

 Top causes of my leaves have holes